Efficient realization of quantum algorithms with qudits: Introduction

-Here we propose and demonstrate a technique for an efficient realization of qudit-based quantum algorithms, which employs the combination of two aforementioned approaches for the use of additional degrees of freedom.
-The key element of our method is a transpilation of a qubit circuit, which depends on the parameters of a qudit-based processor.
-Results of this process include qubit-to-qudit mapping and comparison to the standard qudit realization.
-A qudit circuit can be then executed via quantum processors or emulators, and corresponding outcomes can be further post-processed in order to be interpreted as results for an algorithm.
-We provide an example for the case of a 5-qubit quantum algorithm.
+In the present work, we propose a technique for an efficient realization of qubit-based quantum algorithms, which employs the combination of two aforementioned approaches for the use of additional levels of qudits.
+The crucial element of our method is a transpilation of a qubit circuit, which depends on the parameters of an accessible qudit-based processor (e.g., number of levels and fidelity of operations).
+As a result, one obtains qubit-to-qudit mapping and comparison to the standard qudit realization.
+A qudit circuit can be executed via quantum processors or classical emulators, and corresponding outcomes can be further post-processed in order to be interpreted as results of an algorithm.
+Clearly, due to exponential complexity, classical emulation is possible only in the case of low-width or low-depth circuits.
+We develop an explicit scheme of transpiling qubit circuits into sequences of single-qudit and two-qudit gates taken from a particular universal set, which can be different for quantum processors based on various physical platforms.
+We provide an illustrative example of the qudit-based transpilation for a six-qubit quantum circuit, where we demonstrate the main features of our approach.
+We also discuss types of quantum algorithms, where the developed approach can show the greatest improvement compared with a straightforward qubit-based implementation.

-{\bf Qubit-based approach}.
-Consider a system of $n$ two-level particles (qubits).
-We denote computation basis states of the system as